 We are on a Mission and We have a Vision

-The Mission of Saint Mary's Anglican Church is to love God and each other, to be faithful disciples of our Lord and Savior Jesus Christ, and to share His Gospel with others.
+Our Mission is to love God and each other, to be faithful disciples of our Lord and Savior Jesus Christ, and to share His Gospel with others.

 Our Vision is to build up the kingdom of God, to make new disciples of Christ, to grow as a family of believers, to serve the needs of others, and to joyfully celebrate our Christian life together in the tradition of the Anglican Church.